Donna Mills: 2010s–present

-On October 7, 2014, it was announced that Mills will star in the POP reality series Queens of Drama about a group of former stars who now produce a new primetime serial drama to star in.
-The ladies will be required to work together in front of and behind the cameras as they develop, pitch, and produce their steamy series with the hopes of landing a pilot deal by the end of the season.
+In 2015, Mills starred in the POP reality series Queens of Drama about a group of former stars who now produce a new primetime serial drama to star in.
+The ladies were required to work together in front of and behind the cameras as they developed, pitched, and produced their steamy series with the hopes of landing a pilot deal by the end of the season.
 Mills had a role in David O. Russell's film Joy, which was released in December 2015.
-Also in 2015, she starred in the holiday comedy-drama, 12 Gifts of Christmas for Hallmark Channel.
+Also in 2015, she starred in the holiday comedy-drama, 12 Gifts of Christmas for the Hallmark Channel.

 In 2017, Mills was cast in the lead role of Daisy Werthan in the Colony Theatre's production of Alfred Uhry's Pulitzer Prize-winning play, Driving Miss Daisy.
 Also that year, she played a leading role in the Pure Flix streaming drama series, Hilton Head Island.
 In 2019, she starred alongside Dyan Cannon and Crystal Hunt in the Pure Flix comedy series Mood Swings.
 She also starred in the independent films Best Mom (2018), Turnover (2019), and A Beauty & the Beast Christmas (2019).

-In 2022, Mills appeared in the Jordan Peele's horror film Nope and received Palm Springs International Film Festival Women In Film and Television's Above And Beyond Award.
+In 2022, Mills appeared in Jordan Peele's horror film Nope and received the Palm Springs International Film Festival Women In Film and Television's Above And Beyond Award.
 She also starred in the thriller film Abused alongside James Russo, Taryn Manning and Angie Stone.
-Later that year, she was cast in Dawn as wicked grandmother Lillian Cutler.
+Later that year, she was cast in the Lifetime limited series, V.C.
+Andrews' Dawn as wicked grandmother Lillian Cutler.
+The series premiered in July 2023 due mixed reviews but her performance was praised.
 In January 2023, she guest starred in the ABC crime series, The Rookie: Feds making her first prime-time television series appearance in ten years.
-In 2023, she was cast in the Ava DuVernay film Caste based upon Caste: The Origins of Our Discontents by Isabel Wilkerson.
+In 2023, Mills was cast in the Ava DuVernay' biographical drama film Origin based upon Caste: The Origins of Our Discontents by Isabel Wilkerson.
+It had its world premiere at the 80th Venice International Film Festival on September 6, 2023.
+Later in 2023, Mills starred alongside Loni Anderson, Morgan Fairchild, Linda Gray and her Knots Landing co-star Nicollette Sheridan in the Lifetime Christmas comedy film, Ladies of the '80s: A Divas Christmas.
+In 2025, Mills reunited with KL co-stars Michele Lee and Joan Van Ark for the episodic podcast We're Knot Done Yet, available on streaming platforms such as Podbean and Spotify.

 Personal life

-Never married, Mills had an on-again, off-again relationship with advertising executive Richard Holland (former husband of singer Chaka Khan) during the 1980s and 1990s.
-In September 1994, Mills adopted a newborn daughter, Chloe.
+Never married, Mills had an on-again-off-again relationship with advertising executive Richard Holland (former husband of singer Chaka Khan) for approximately 20 years beginning in 1979.
+She dated Intimate Encounters co-star Clayton Norcross during a break from Holland.
+In September 1994, Mills adopted a newborn baby, a daughter, Chloe.
 She has been in a relationship with Larry Gilman since 2001, and says their decision not to combine finances by marrying is "much cleaner, much better."

-Mills appeared in cover-featured (non-nude) pictorials for the October 1987 and November 1989 editions of Playboy.
+Mills appeared in non-nude cover photographs for the October 1987 and November 1989 editions of Playboy.